fpigeonjr/frank-pigeon-blog/content/posts/2022-02-22-2021-year-in-review/index.md

 So we have had an opportunity to jam as a family and every time we do it its so much fun.

-This is a dream come true for me. #proudpapa
+This is a dream come true for me.
+Glad that I can pass down my love of music to the next generation. #proudpapa

 ### ⚽ Concacaf Gold Cup Group D Doubleheader Qatar v Panama and Honduras vs Grenada

 <!-- TODO: Add an image -->

-We went as a family to see Panama national team play in Houston.
+We went as a family to see the 🇵🇦 Panama national team play in Houston.
 We made a family trip to see them and had a blast.
 They lost unfortunately but its always fun to be at the match.

 ### ⚽ Soccer Tournament in Beaumont Texas

 <!-- TODO: Add an image -->

-We had a great coach this season and they went all the way to the finals.
+My son's soccer coach was great this season and they the team went all the way to the finals.
 It was held in Beaumont, Texas and we travelled there as a family and stayed for the weekend.

-> No we didn't eat any alligator burgers.
+> 🐊 No we didn't eat any alligator burgers.

 ### 🤩 Chris Tomlin concert